arthastheking113/BlazorStore/README.md

-# Personal E-Commerce Website Using Blazor
+# Personal E-Commerce Website Using Blazor Server

 E-Commerce websites are online portals that facilitate online transactions of goods and services through means of the transfer of information and funds over the Internet.